 |Income Tax Disclosure [Abstract]|

-The Company recorded $20,000 and $27,000 of income tax expense in the three and nine months ended December 31, 2019, using an effective income tax rate of (0.10)% plus discrete items.
-The Company recorded $1,000 and $11,000 of income tax expense in the three and nine months ended December 31, 2018, respectively, using an effective rate of (0.32)% plus discrete items.
-The effective income tax rate in both periods is impacted by the intraperiod allocation as a result of income or loss from continuing operations, and states which base tax on gross margin and not pretax income.
+The Company recorded $62,000 of income tax benefit in the three months ended June 30, 2015, using an effective income tax rate of 1.5%.
+The Company recorded $29,000 of income tax expense in the three months ended June 30, 2014, using an effective rate of 0.5% plus discrete items.
+The effective rate is impacted by the intraperiod allocation as a result of loss from continuing operations and income from discontinued operations, loss in a foreign jurisdiction with no valuation allowance, and states which base tax on gross margin and not pretax income.

 The entire disclosure for income taxes.
 Disclosures may include net deferred tax liability or asset recognized in an enterprise's statement of financial position, net change during the year in the total valuation allowance, approximate tax effect of each type of temporary difference and carryforward that gives rise to a significant portion of deferred tax liabilities and deferred tax assets, utilization of a tax carryback, and tax uncertainties information.

 Reference 1: http://www.xbrl.org/2003/role/presentationRef